 - Go Daddy.
 An accessible web page builder with a simple site is available for free.
 To check out the base level program, go to https://www.godaddy.com/hosting/web-hosting (no credit card is required).

 - Google Sites.
 A free Google product and a straightforward way to get started.
 A site built with Google sites goes nicely with the rest of the Google cloud applications like Gmail, Google sheets, and Google Hangouts.
 For more on how to set up Google Sites, you can visit Google Learning Center.

 - WordPress.
 WordPress is a free platform for creating a quick online presence.
 It can require some research upfront, but the good news is that there are many existing users.
 Valuable tips and tutorials on how to manage WordPress sites are easy to find.

 Claim Your Company: Google My Business

-Google’s business listings, better known as “Google My Business“, or “GMB” for short, are an essential to your online marketing campaign.
+Google’s business listings, better known as “Google My Business“, or “GMB” for short, are essential to your online marketing campaign.
 These Google listings are a place where customers will leave reviews of your business.
 Understanding how to monitor them is a crucial part of managing the reputation of your business while increasing your visibility on the internet.

 Verifying that your Google My Business listing is correct, and optimized, is necessary to validate your business for prospective customers.
 Optimizing your listing will also open up other opportunities, such as gaining a better ranking in Google maps for search queries like “roofing company + your city”.

 Your roofing business can be in the top of the Google search results for customers looking for contractors.
 To get started go to Google My Business and claim your business.
-After you finishing a roofing job request a review to establish and maintain a better rating.
+After you finish a roofing job, request a review to establish and maintain a better rating.
 Try adding “Please review me on Google” to your website invoices and business cards to help drive customers to your GMB.